ellisjoe/ellisjoe.github.io/reading-list.md

 ---

 ### Current
+- Why Nothing Works - Marc J. Dunkelman

+### 2025
 - Who is Government - Michael Lewis

-### 2025
 - Zen and the Art of Motorcycle Maintenance - Robert M. Pirsig
 - Killers of the Flower Moon - David Grann
 - World on the Brink - Dmitri Alperovitch